sds/haml-lint/README.md

 ---------------------------|----------------------------------------------------
-`--auto-gen-config`        | Generate a configuration file acting as a TODO list `--auto-gen-exclude-limit` | Number of failures to allow in the TODO list before the entire rule is excluded `-c`/`--config`            | Specify which configuration file to use `-e`/`--exclude`           | Exclude one or more files from being linted `-i`/`--include-linter`    | Specify which linters you specifically want to run `-x`/`--exclude-linter`    | Specify which linters you _don't_ want to run `-r`/`--reporter`          | Specify which reporter you want to use to generate the output `-p`/`--parallel`          | Run linters in parallel using available CPUs `--fail-fast`              | Specify whether to fail after the first file with lint `--fail-level`             | Specify the minimum severity (warning or error) for which the lint should fail
+`--auto-gen-config`        | Generate a configuration file acting as a TODO list `--auto-gen-exclude-limit` | Number of failures to allow in the TODO list before the entire rule is excluded `--auto-gen-exclude-limit` | Number of failures to allow in the TODO list before the entire rule is excluded `-c`/`--config`            | Specify which configuration file to use `-e`/`--exclude`           | Exclude one or more files from being linted `-i`/`--include-linter`    | Specify which linters you specifically want to run `-x`/`--exclude-linter`    | Specify which linters you _don't_ want to run `-r`/`--reporter`          | Specify which reporter you want to use to generate the output `-a`/`--auto-correct`      | Enables auto-correct for safe to auto-correct lints `-A`/`--auto-correct-all`  | Enables auto-correct for unsafe and safe to auto-correct lints `--auto-correct-only`      | Only run auto-correct (in safe mode by default), uncorrectable linters are not run `-p`/`--parallel`          | Run linters in parallel using available CPUs `--fail-fast`              | Specify whether to fail after the first file with lint `--fail-level`             | Specify the minimum severity (warning or error) for which the lint should fail